GhirimoldiLuca/FTPfile-base/README.md

 The workspace contains two oflders, where:

 - `client`: containt the client files
-- `out`: containt the server files
+- `server`: containt the server files